Mathématique: Chapter 78

 Eli steeled himself, glanced at Rush, and stepped through the gate into liquid dematerialization.

 Young watched them go, but made no move to start up the ramp.
-He leaned into his cane, looking at up at the watery shine of the event horizon.
+He leaned into his cane, looking up at the watery shine of the event horizon.
 The light of sheared spacetime flickered over the curls in hair that seemed a little too wild for Air Force regulations.

 “Why do I feel like there’s another speech coming?”
 Rush asked, with the candied trouble tone that came as easily as breathing.